-Preliminary data indicate that the use of surgical mask does not appear to significantly affect maximum exercise capacity
+Preliminary data indicate that the use of surgical mask does not seem to significantly affect maximum effort capacity [no_toc]

-The Spanish Society of Sports Medicine has issued a communication about a study that they are doing to verify the use of the mask in sports use at high intensities.
+The Spanish Society of Sports Medicine has issued a release about a study that they are doing to verify the use of the mask in sports use at high intensities.

 Last November, the Spanish Society of Sports Medicine and the San Antonio de Murcia Catholic University, with the participation of the Pablo de Olavide University of Seville, began a scientific study on the effects of facial masks on aerobic exercise capacity.

 The study is being carried out with canoeists with maximum stress tests

 The study is being conducted in canoeists using a kayak ergometer each canoeist performing two maximum stress tests (until exhaustion with verification of objective parameters), one with a surgical mask and the other without a mask.

 The work is having many technical difficulties, the most important of which has been to find a way to place the mask on the device through which the test is breathed (flowmeter) to prevent the pressure generated when inhaling from causing the mask will obstruct it.